UmarHassanKhan929/UmarHassanKhan929/README.md

 <p>
 </br>
-Well thats a lot of technical stuff, what are my other activities ?
+Well thats a lot of technical stuff, what are my other activities?

 -  🎮 Playing Video Games
 -  📸 Photo Editing